Tips and tricks to help you find cheap flights from London to Frankfurt

 The cost of living in Frankfurt tends to be lower than the UK.
 Visitors will enjoy discovering the city's many restaurants, cafés and bars and can expect dinner for two to be less expensive than a comparable meal in London.

-There is accommodation to suit every budget, and prices range from around 20 EUR per person for hostels to around 50 EUR per person per night in hotels.
+There is accommodation to suit every budget, and prices range from around 20 EUR per person for hostels to from around 50 EUR per person per night in hotels.
 It's advisable to book early during trade fairs.

 S-Bahn trains, the underground and buses cover all districts, and a Frankfurt Card that also includes offers for museums and attractions cuts transport costs.
 It's more expensive and slower to take a taxi in Frankfurt.
 The tourist offices at the Römer or Hauptbahnhof (main station) can also help with tips and information.